acdundore/optiseek/docs/penalty_constraints.md

 Applying penalty constraints does not guarantee that the optimization algorithm will converge at a point within the constraints.
 Oftentimes, the penalty multipliers must be tuned by the user to find out what works best.

-Parameters of the `Optiseek` *penalty_constraints* function allow the user to control the magnitude of each of these penalties.
+Parameters of the `optiseek` *penalty_constraints* function allow the user to control the magnitude of each of these penalties.
 Combinations of both of these penalty types can be applied at once with a single *penalty_constraints* function call.
 A value of zero will result in no penalty of that type being applied to the returned penalized function.
 A higher value increases the step height for count penalties and increases the slope for quadratic penalties.
 This tool will work for any function, whether the user would like to find the minimum or maximum.